Skip to main content

 • Long button press (10 sec) – triggers a factory reset.

-MicroSD card slot
+1. Insert the MicroSD card into the slot

 The card slot is located on the bottom of the Omega2+.
-To mount a MicroSD card, insert it into the slot, then push it down to secure it.

 microSD slot

-WiFi antenna
+WiFi Antenna

 The Omega2/2+ WiFi antenna is an on-board ceramic surface-mount chip antenna.
 The WiFi signal can travel up to 100m (300ft) line-of-sight outdoors.